promptfoo/promptfoo/site/docs/providers/openai.md

 - `instructions` - System prompt
 - `tools` - Enabled [tools](https://platform.openai.com/docs/api-reference/runs/createRun)
 - `thread.messages` - A list of message objects that the thread is created with.
+- `temperature` - Temperature for the model
+- `toolChoice` - Controls whether the AI should use a tool

 Here's an example of a more detailed config: